Enter your heart rate exactly at the end of your workout or set and the heart rate after 1 minute of rest to determine your heart rate recovery.

 Heart Rate Recovery Definition

-A heart rate recovery is the speed at which your heart rate drops back down to normal levels after it’s been at an elevated rate.
+A heart rate recovery is a speed at which your heart rate drops back down to normal levels after it’s been at an elevated rate.

 Heart Rate Recovery Example